devkit-labs/Notifier/README.md

 -  **Deduplication** - By default only shows notifications when user is on other tabs, can be changed
 -  **Smart Tag Management** - Automatically generates unique tags to prevent notification collisions
 -  **Auto Favicon Detection** - Uses the page's favicon as notification icon when none provided
--  **Smart Fallbacks** - Shows alert with beep sound when notifications are blocked, with original notification message
+-  **Smart Fallbacks** - Plays beep sound on source tab when notifications are blocked
 -  **TypeScript Support** - Fully typed with comprehensive interfaces
 -  **Lightweight** - Minimal dependencies and small bundle size
 -  **Browser Compatibility** - Works across all modern browsers